nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * 1a1.
 GamerBook notifies user that the command was entered incorrectly.

     Use case ends.
 * 1b.
-User tries to add a duplicate contact.
+User attempts to add a duplicate contact.
     * 1b1.
 GamerBook notifies the user that the contact already exists.

       Use case ends.